Standard Parking Beats on Both Top and Bottom Lines

 EPS came in at $0.26.
 The five earnings estimates compiled by S&P Capital IQ averaged $0.24 per share.
 GAAP EPS of $0.14 for Q1 were 42% lower than the prior-year quarter's $0.24 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-The stock has a two-star rating (out of five) at Motley Fool CAPS, with 17 members out of 18 rating the stock outperform, and one members rating it underperform.
-Among five CAPS All-Star picks (recommendations by the highest-ranked CAPS members), four give Standard Parking a green thumbs-up, and one give it a red thumbs-down.
+The stock has a five-star rating (out of five) at Motley Fool CAPS, with 13 members out of 13 rating the stock outperform.
+Among two CAPS All-Star picks (recommendations by the highest-ranked CAPS members), two give Standard Parking a green thumbs-up.

 - Add Standard Parking to My Watchlist.

 At the time this article was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.